Why the Gym Feels So Intimidating (And How I Got Over It)

 I’ve been there.
 More than once.

-For a long time, the gym made me uncomfortable.
+For a long time, the gym didn’t feel empowering.
+It felt intimidating.
 I’d walk in, head down, straight to the corner.
 I wasn’t really working out.
 I was just trying not to be seen.

 Finding My Corner